nramvinojen/ClassifyNail/ClassifyNails/README.md

 # Nail classification

+Clearly the data set is small hence using transfer learning techinque is benificial.
-Convolutional neural network based model to classify manufactured nail images as good or bad (bent).
+I use a Convolutional neural network model to classify industrial nail images as good or bad.

-As the data set is small, transfer learning is a highly recommended method for the task.
-A pretrained model is used as the building block for the classification task.
-For this task, a pretrained vgg-16 model with a customized top is implemented using keras.
-A simple CNN model is also implemented to establish a baseline.
-Data augmentation and hyperparameter tuning helped achieve plausible results.
+I use VGG16 pre trained network with custom layers at the top as for the classification task.
+	I choose VGG16 beacasue I have worked on similar task like this before I prefer VGG16 over many other (Resnet50), due to ints high accuracy and light weight A base line classification accuracy is establised wtih a simple CNN model.

+A simple Data augmentation, cropping pipeline is setup for the model.
+The hyperparameter tuning is done manually and from emprical results.

 ### Prerequisites